helmiau/openwrt-config/zte-f609-v3-conf/setting-zte-f609-v3.md

 You can download the user configuration file below:

-This [file](https://raw.githubusercontent.com/helmiau/openwrt-config/main/zte-f609-v3-conf/User%20Configuration.bin) contains only bridge connection mode without VLAN.
+This [file configuration 1](https://raw.githubusercontent.com/helmiau/openwrt-config/main/zte-f609-v3-conf/User%20Configuration.bin) contains only bridge connection mode without VLAN.

-This [file](https://raw.githubusercontent.com/helmiau/openwrt-config/main/zte-f609-v3-conf/User%20Configuration%20with%20VLAN.bin), contains the bridge connection mode with VLANs.
+This [file configuration 2](https://raw.githubusercontent.com/helmiau/openwrt-config/main/zte-f609-v3-conf/User%20Configuration%20with%20VLAN.bin), contains the bridge connection mode with VLANs.
 Consists of VLAN IDs 1 to 5.
 You can see the value or value of the VLAN below:
 ```sh
 bridge-vlan-1 => VLAN ID = 1
 bridge-vlan-2 => VLAN ID = 2